kevinfalting/kevinfalting.github.io/fail-safely.md

 }
 ```

 And that's really it.
 Avoid implictly failing open, and beyond that choose the right tool for the job.
 When I'm dealing with a set of related values, I typically choose a switch block.
-It results in more lines of code, but I believe the trade off for explicitness and debuggability are worth it.
+It can result in more lines of code, but I believe the trade off for explicitness and debuggability are worth it.

 I came to this after working in a large system that for years made the safe-at-the-time assumption that there would only ever be two user types.
 Then, along came a third and fourth.
-Unfortunately, introducing these new user types required the exercise of combing through all the execution paths and closing peices off - who knows what paths we've missed that are still implicitly failing open!
+Unfortunately, introducing these new user types required the exercise of combing through all the execution paths and closing them off - who knows what paths we've missed that are still implicitly failing open!
 Ideally, introducing a new user type would mean finding all of the critical execution paths and opening them up.

+Fail safely.

+[^1]: I've not used any linters to check for exhaustiveness, but there are some that claim they can. ymmv.